csc7/PP2_CI/README.md

 <br><br>

-26. As owner, I want to inform users if they consultation/message was succesfully sent, so they know if they need to resend it or they do not.
+26. As owner, I want to inform users if they consultation/message was successfully sent, so they know if they need to resend it or they do not.

 | FEATURE | ACTION | EXPECTED RESULT | ACTUAL RESULT |
 | --- | --- | --- | --- |